Trades Facility Construction

 On May 21, 2024, voters in Lincoln County approved a bond measure referred by OCCC to build a center for trades education and update and upgrade existing college facilities.

 Initial plans for the Oregon Coast Advanced Technology & Trades (OCATT) Center were first drafted in 2017.
 The center will greatly expand pre-apprenticeship training and programming for county residents, as well as offer a variety of certificates and degrees in the marine, technical, and construction trades.
 All proposed OCATT programming will ultimately be subject to NWCCU approval, as well as demand and feasibility assessments.
-As of June 2026, programs anticipated for the building’s first years of operation include the following (note: any program launched must first receive approval from various entities including the College’s accrediting agency, the Northwest Commission on Colleges and Universities):
+As of summer 2026, programs anticipated for the building’s first years of operation include the following (note: any program launched must first receive approval from various entities including the College’s accrediting agency, the Northwest Commission on Colleges and Universities):

 - Construction/Carpentry Skills Development